 Anime eyes of older male characters tend to be drawn narrower than those of younger characters (bigger and wider eyes can make characters look younger).
 Anime eyes of younger male characters are often drawn very similar to or exactly the same as those of female characters.

-For the most part this tutorial will focus on drawing the eyes of a young adult male character (age of about 20-30) but there are some other examples provided as well.
+This tutorial will focus on drawing the eyes of a young adult male character (age of about 20-30).

 Placing Anime Male Eyes on the Head

 For placing anime eyes on the head draw a horizontal line through the middle of the head and draw the eyes below that line.
-Real eyes would be drawn directly on that line but anime eyes tend to be drawn further down.
+Real eyes would be drawn directly on that line or even above it but anime eyes tend to be drawn lower down.

-When anime male eyes are most squinted you may want to draw them a little further down from the halfway line as more of them will be covered by the eyelids.
+If you are drawing squinted eyes you may want to draw them a little further down from the halfway line as the top of the eyes will be covered by the eyelids.

-Once again these placement guidelines can change based on style.
+These placement guidelines can also change based on style.
 If you are going for a very realistic look you may want to place the eyes further up as you would with real eyes.